Prof Pauline Phemister

 Pauline Phemister M.A.
 Ph.D.
 (Edinburgh) returned to the department in 2005, prior to which she held a British Academy Post-doctoral Fellowship at the University of Oxford and taught at the Universities of Nebraska-Lincoln and Liverpool.
-She is author of Leibniz and the Natural World and The Rationalists: Descartes, Spinoza, and Leibniz and has just completed the manuscript of a book on Leibniz and environmental philosophy.
-She is a co-investigator on the AHRC research project, Caring for the Future through Ancestral Time, and local co-ordinator of the CHCI Humanities for the Environment project, Uncertain Human Future.
+She is author of Leibniz and the Natural World (2005), The Rationalists: Descartes, Spinoza, and Leibniz (2006) and Leibniz and the Environment (2016) She is a co-investigator on the AHRC research project, Caring for the Future through Ancestral Time, and local co-ordinator of the CHCI Humanities for the Environment project, Uncertain Human Future.

 Student Consultation Hours